Relkion/quartz/content/NaNoWriMo/TianDiRen-Foreword.md

 So I decided to just try my hand and writing my own.

 This world and its people are inspired by the tropes commonly seen in [C-Novels and Japanese light novels](https://www.novelupdates.com).
-This as of unnamed world is my spin on the doctor-assassin in a [xianxia](https://en.wikipedia.org/wiki/Xianxia_(genre)) setting... that is, if the heroine somehow [failed to show up](NaNoWriMo/TianDiRen-Blurb).
+This as of unnamed world is my spin on the doctor-assassin in a [xianxia](https://en.wikipedia.org/wiki/Xianxia_(genre)) setting... that is, if the heroine somehow [[TianDiRen-Blurb|failed to show up]].

 This work will be part parody, part criticism, and partly my own unique take on a xianxia world.
 So yeah, the magic system and the characters in this story aren't going to be the most original thing ever.
 In fact, much of what I'm writing is stuff that is tired as hell in the transmigration genre, but what I hope to bring to the table is my own unique spin-- and I hope to have fun while doing it!